phest/VRTK/DOCUMENTATION.md

  * **Button One:** The transform for the position of button one on the controller.
  * **Button Two:** The transform for the position of button two on the controller.
  * **Start Menu:** The transform for the position of the start menu on the controller.
+ * **Controller Actions:** The controller to perform actions on.
+If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.

 ### Class Methods